lsimediasarl/Ekit/src/com/hexidec/ekit/README.txt

 1.3 (7/4/2007)
     - greatly enhanced table and cell editing features (Thanks to Elisabeth Novotny)
     - added printing capabilities (Thanks to Kei Gauthier and Maciej Kubicki)
-    - added language files for Turkish (Thanks to Melih Çetin) 1.4 (3/27/2008)
+    - added language files for Turkish (Thanks to Melih ï¿½etin) 1.4 (3/27/2008)
     - all code updated to use Java 1.5 features
     - added ParserCallback methods (Thanks to Janko Jochimsen)